 - Your existing air duct system may have significant hidden deficiencies.

 - Your new system may be installed improperly.

 1. Make Sure Your New Equipment Is The Right Size

-When it comes to heating and air conditioning equipment, bigger is NOT better.
+Regarding heating and air conditioning equipment, more significant is NOT better.
 Many contractors will readily sell you a bigger unit than you need.
-It costs you more to buy, and it can cost a lot more to operate and service.
-Even worse, an over sized system actually results in a less comfortable home.
+It costs you more to buy and can cost a lot more to operate and service.
+Even worse, an oversized system results in a less comfortable home.

 A recent Consumer Reports Magazine article stated:

 “Beware of being sold an over-sized unit.
 An over-sized air conditioner will cycle on and off more frequently, causing noticeable temperature swings and putting more wear on the equipment.”

 If your home has hot or cold spots, and your old system didn’t keep you comfortable, don’t just assume that a bigger one will.
 A larger unit usually worsens existing uneven temperature problems.
 The best solution is almost always to fix issues with your air ducts or house insulation, not install a bigger team.

 Another common problem is that the older system has lost much of its cooling or heating ability due to insufficient maintenance.
 Your old system may not have the output it had when it was new.
 Its heat transfer surfaces may be dirty; its refrigerant gas charge may be out of adjustment.
 A new, clean, more extensive system is too large and results in a less comfortable home.

 An oversized system comes on, runs for only a few minutes, and then shuts down.
 It won’t evenly cool or heat all the rooms, will wear out sooner, and rarely reaches its rated laboratory efficiency.
 Short-run cycles are less fuel efficient, like stop-and-go city driving.